kcmv/colabo/INSTALL.md

 brew install mongodb --with-openssl
 ```

-To have launchd start mongodb now and restart at login: `brew services start mongodb`
+To have launchd start mongodb now and restart it at login: `brew services start mongodb`

 Or, if you don't want/need a background service you can just run: